codarrenvelvindron/codarren.github.io/_drafts/Ecosia_a_green_search_engine.md

 And I must say, it's a joy to use on a daily basis.

+Interface is as neat as google.

 ## Features ?
 No problem

 Number 1: Anonymizes your search queries.

+Did you say privacy ?

 Number 2: Plants trees for every search you make.

+117 million trees already planted worldwide.

 ## What else do you need from a search engine ?
 Ah yes, sorry, here's the promotional video